 I conclude this article with a question I asked Nikolas.
 “What would you change if you had the chance, if anything, to go back in time?”
 Nikolas response was one that has made me realize what I have done on my very own build was actually the correct path to take.
 That path I speak of, is to not deal with the vehicle’s power side of things before focusing on handling and braking.
 Making sure the vehicle can handle the power you one day want to put into it is very important and what I see every day is that many people specifically street tuned vehicle owners don’t see this importance.
 All I am saying is to think about what is more important before doing your engine builds.
 Can the rest of your car handle the power you’ll be putting down?

-Here are link’s to Speednation Photo’s and Review
+Here are link’s to Speednation Photo’s

 Video(Youtube SN Video)